ncss-tech/rosettaPTF/README.md

 ![](https://i.imgur.com/BswebdW.png)

-You will notice the results for Ksat distrbution are identical, but the latter approach takes significantly longer to run.
-This is the difference of estimating ~40 (mapunit keys) versus ~30,000 (total number of cells) sets of Rosetta parameters.
+You will notice the results for Ksat distribution are identical since the same input values were used, but the latter approach took longer to run.
+The time difference is the difference of estimating ~40 (1 estimate per mapunit key) versus ~30,000 (1 estimate per raster cell) sets of Rosetta parameters.

 ## Extended Output with `Rosetta` S3 Class